-WRIST was the vision of Hamilton district woolgrower Peter Small.
-He was concerned that there was limited best practice education and training available for farmers across south-east Australia.
-With the support of a group of local farmers, state tertiary education leaders and rural industry representatives, WRIST was established as a training centre of excellence to provide farmers with new knowledge and ideas, improved farming practices and new technology.
+WRIST was the vision of a group of Hamilton district farmers who saw that there was limited best practice education and training available for farmers across south-east Australia.
+WRIST was established by the farmers as a training centre of excellence for the rural industries to provide farmers with new knowledge and ideas, farming practices and technology.

 By 1992 the WRIST centre was officially formed with a Board of Management, modest funding, and an office at Hamilton's Pastoral and Veterinary Institute.

-In 1996, State funding resulted in a dedicated training centre being constructed.
+State funding resulted in a dedicated training centre being constructed in 1996.
 WRIST continues today under the name of the Rural Industries Skill Training Centre (RIST) and is one of Australia's largest independent vocational agricultural colleges.